A new look for just a few dollars

 - Here are a few more tips to make your painting project go smoothly.
 Wearing rubber gloves keeps your hands clean.
 A huge box of 100 gloves is only $5 at Walmart.
 Also, if you are interrupted when you are painting, you can put your wet paintbrush in a plastic bag and wrap it tightly to keep excess air out.
 Then when you come back to your project, it is ready to go.

 Updating your kitchen may seem like a daunting or impossibly expensive task, but by renewing your kitchen cabinets with stain or paint, you can have the look of a whole new kitchen for under $100!

 Shaunna Privratsky became an expert in personal finance out of necessity.
 Between writing, reading and gardening, she is always on the lookout for bargains.
 Please sign up for the free newsletters at The Discount Diva.
 You can also visit Shaunna on Google+.

 Take the Next Step:

-- Visit the TDS library for more on updating kitchen cabinets and other kitchen remodeling projects.
+- Discover more money-smart tips for updating kitchen cabinets and other kitchen remodeling projects by visiting the DollarStretcher Library.

 Share your thoughts about this article with the editor.